-Local jurisdictions or resource owners will update the database when new information is made available or at least semi-annually to ensure the list of resources and all the supporting information such as contact numbers is accurate.
-Updates to resource data should be made by 1 March and 1 September annually as a minimum or as requested by the State OEM.
+Local jurisdictions or resource owners will update the database when new information is made available or as needed to ensure the list of resources and all the supporting information such as contact numbers is accurate.
+Larimer County will also use Just-in-Time Statusing to status resources within the WebEOC database at the time of an incident.